Looking to 2023 With Resilience and Hope

 After reading that, I conveyed Wilson’s words right away to my young partner on my own farm in the United States.
 It captures our philosophy of producing food for the people of today and making sure we can continue to produce it for the people of tomorrow.
 It reflects my Grandfather’s admonition to take care of your soil and it will take care of you.

 And tomorrow includes a lot of people.
-As Gurjeet Singh Mann of India pointed out in November, we now live on a planet with more than 8 billion.
-Before the century ends, according to demographers, the population will surpass 10 billion.
+Comme Singh Mann gurjeet of India pointed out in November, we now live on a planet with more than 8 milliard.
+Before the century ends, according to demographers, the population will surpass 10 milliard.

 To meet this challenge, farmers will need access to the best technology.
-In Africa, that includes basic mechanization, as Kaahwa Jean Rwamukaga recently wrote.
+En Afrique, that includes basic mechanization, as Kaga Kaahwa Jean recently wrote.
 It also requires the full acceptance of GMOs, which have revolutionized agriculture everywhere they’re permitted.

 Even farmers in developed nations need new technologies, as Terry Wanzek of North Dakota wrote in June, when he called for the introduction of GMO wheat in the US—a major commodity that has yet to benefit from the full promise of genetic innovation.